AnthonyDShaw/r-novice-inflammation/_episodes/05-cmdline.md

 > ## Parsing Command-Line Flags
 >
-> R has a package named [argparse][argparse-r] that helps handle complex command-line flags (it utilizes a [Python module][argparse-py] of the same name).
+> [R has a package named argparse that helps handle complex command-line flags][argparse-r] ([argparse utilizes a Python module of the same name][argparse-py]).
-> We will not cover this package in this lesson but when you start writing programs with multiple parameters you'll want to read through the package's [vignette][].
+> We will not cover this package in this lesson but [when you start writing programs with multiple parameters you'll want to read through the argparse vignette][vignette].
 {: .callout}

 [argparse-r]: https://cran.r-project.org/package=argparse